-Discover the impacts of climate change on a global scale, from severe weather to sea level rise and the indigenous people who used to live in your area.
-Learn how activist groups are addressing these issues.
+Review climate change’s global impact, from severe weather to the effects on indigenous people who once lived in your area.
+Learn how activist groups address these issues.

 Understand the Biology Behind Climate Change

 Get smart on how climate change has evolved from past to present.
-Be able to define the biology that makes climate science provable.
+Define the biology that makes climate science provable.
 Study the outcomes of carbon reduction measures.

 Discover What Happens When Nature's Clock is Out of Sync

-What do shorter winters mean for the health of the planet?
-Interview adults in your family or community about what the weather was like when they were young.
-Hear about how climate activists such as Greta Thunberg, Jamie Margolin and Varshini Prakash have impacted the movement.
+How do shorter winters affect the planet?
+Ask family adults what the weather was like when they were young.
+Explore how climate activists impact the movement.

 Meet Your New Neighbors: Species on the Move

-Explore how climate change motivates species migration.
-We’ll focus on the eastern Massachusetts ecosystem and draw wider lessons.
-Also covered will be how community organizations seek policy change to address these issues through legislation such as the “Green New Deal.”
+See how climate change drives species migration.
+Understand why community groups seek policy change to address these issues through legislation like the “Green New Deal".

 How to Create a Compelling Green Message

-You’ll practice the communication tools that promote change — social media messaging, PR releases, storytelling on platforms such as YouTube and the strategies and tactics that make up an effective plan.
+Use the communication tools that promote change — social media, PR releases, storytelling on platforms like YouTube and the strategies and tactics that make an effective plan.

 Prepare for a Future in Science or Advocacy

-Topics covered offer orientation for potential careers in the sciences, especially as related to climate, biology or environmental engineering.
-Also provided is a good background for fields such as community organization, education, environmental law or grant writing.
+Topics covered offer orientation for potential careers in the sciences like climate or environmental engineering, or fields like community organization, education, environmental law or grant writing.